ektocomms/ektor/README.md

 Basic features have been implemented so far following the original implementation at `gleam_erlang/process` and `gleam_otp/actor`:
   - Sending and receiving typed messages to and from inboxes.
-  - Adding handlers to a `HandlerMap`, even dinamically.
+  - Adding handlers to a `HandlerMap`, even dynamically.
   - Adding an anything/default handler with `handling_anything()`
   - Running an initial function  on spawned process with `start_spec()`